 Vektor has been selected as one of San Diego Venture Group’s ‘Cool Companies’ for 2020.
 Connect w/ San Diego Venture Group (SDVG) promotes the formation, funding, and development of innovative new ventures in the San Diego community.
 "We help innovative companies thrive so they can make a meaningful impact on the economic development of the region, and together create a world-class tech ecosystem," Mike Krenn, CEO of Connect.
 SDVG’s Cool Companies list highlights the fastest-growing, most exciting startups in Southern California.

 Vektor Medical, Inc. is pleased to announce its Series Seed financing round is fully subscribed, and the round is officially closed.
-The investment round will enable Vektor Medical, Inc to further invest in investigative research, efforts toward U.S. Food and Drug Administration 510(K) clearance, and development of a commercial product.
-“With the support of our investors, we are delighted to have successfully closed this funding round in less than two months and with more investor interest than we had room in the round.”
-Rob Krummen, COO and General Counsel of Vektor Medical, Inc.
+The investment round will enable Vektor to further invest in investigative research, efforts toward U.S. Food and Drug Administration 510(K) clearance, and development of a commercial product.
+“With the support of our investors, we are delighted to have successfully closed this funding round in less than two months and with more investor interest than we had room for in the round.”
+Rob Krummen, COO and General Counsel

 In an abstract published in the American Heart Association’s journal, Circulation, researchers conclude that a case of stereotactic radioablation of ventricular tachycardia illustrates efficacy of non-invasive 12-lead ECG mapping and radioablation in a patient who failed prior invasive VT therapies.